Make it Accessible

 The Accessibility Domains

 Accessibility is not a single and uniform concept but rather a spectrum that refers to a wide variety of unique user needs and experiences.
-Each dimension has its value, reflecting the different challenges and barriers that individuals may encounter in their interaction with digital products.
+Each dimension has its value, reflecting the challenges and barriers individuals may encounter in their interaction with digital products.

 On their portal about accessibility, Apple categorizes the accessible features provided within their products into five domains.
 We can describe them as: